 Telephone 0141 332 9898 Email: email@example.com

-Stirling Insurance Brokers Limited trading as NCstirling is authorised and regulated by the Financial Conduct Authority.
+Stirling Insurance Brokers Limited trading as NCstirling is authorised and regulated by the Financial Conduct Authority (FCA) and our permitted business is to advise on, arrange, deal in, make arrangements with a view, and assist in the administration and performance of general insurance contracts.
+We are also permitted to provide credit broking services.
 Our Firm Reference Number (FRN) is 144355.
 You can check this on the Financial Services Register by visiting the FCA’s website www.fca.org.uk or by telephoning the FCA on 0800 111 6768.

 Stirling Insurance Brokers Limited trading as NCstirling is an independent insurance intermediary

 As an insurance intermediary, we generally act as the agent of our client.
 We are subject to the law of agency, which imposes various duties on us.
 However, in certain circumstances we may act for and owe duties of care to other parties, including the insurer.
 We will advise you when these circumstances occur, so you will be aware of any possible conflict of interest.

 We offer a wide range of insurance products and services which may include: